 We are not yet ready to stop flying.
 Snorkeling is our great love and our business.
 We do have a very energy efficient small house.
 Everything in our home is run by electricity that comes from 98% carbon free sources.
 We drive very little and we don't have any kids.
 We also donate monthly to four organizations that are working to combat global warming.
 And we spread awareness about the grave situation our reefs are in.
 But none of that negates the fact that we do fly several times a year.

 To help reduce the impact of our flying we buy carbon offsets.
 We consider it our responsibility for our actions.
 And after researching the subject heavily, and seeing some of the great projects the money funds, we are happy to do it.
 Although making ourselves feel better is completely beside the point.
-In fact, after seeing what the money goes to, we buy offsets monthly, at three times the amount that our yearly flights create in CO2.
+In fact, after seeing what the money goes to, we buy offsets monthly, at more than the amount that our yearly flights create in CO2.

 When you buy an offset, with your hard earned cash, you are funding a project that reduces greenhouse gas, to make up for the greenhouse gas you are creating.
-It might fund green power plants, like solar, landfill gas capture, and wind farms, pay for energy efficient public buildings and transportation, or a reforestation project.
+It might fund green power plants, like solar, landfill gas capture, and wind farms, or pay for energy efficient public buildings and transportation, or a reforestation project.
 There are lots of interesting options.
 The idea behind buying offsets is to invest in something that removes an equivalent amount of CO2 as you are creating by flying.

 Does this cost us hundreds of dollars for each trip we take?
 No, it is remarkably affordable in our minds.
-A typical round trip flight may produce around 900kg of CO2 per person, which is almost exactly one ton of CO2.
+A shorter round trip flight may produce around 900kg of CO2 per person, which is almost exactly one ton of CO2.
 The cost for a carbon offset is generally between $5 to $15 per ton.
 So you might only spend $10 to offset your flight, which is a complete no-brainer to us.
 And by 2021 many international flights from the USA will automatically include an offset in the ticket price.

 Many airlines give you an option when buying your ticket of buying a carbon offset, through partnerships with carbon offset organizations.
 We would research carefully what is offered, and verify it is legitimate.
 Some are not worth contributing to, although many now have great partners.

 When carbon offsetting started there were scams and programs that were not monitored and did not really do any good, and there undoubtedly still are.
 Many reforestation projects fell far short of being useful.
 But it is easier today to buy offsets with good confidence that a very high percentage of your money is going to where it should, and that it will do some good.
 There are now entire organizations that certify offset programs, to make sure that they are valuable and doing what they agreed upon, like the organizations below.
 Gold Standard is often recognized as an internationally trusted certifier of these programs, even by the David Suzuki Foundation.
-Gold Standard is who we buy our offsets from.

 Before you buy an offset, you may like to know how much to buy.
 You can use one of the calculators below to determine how much personal greenhouse gases your flight will create.
 You may have to put in each leg of your flight and add them up for a total.
 There are many other calculators available around the web if you don't like these.